LoHertel/lost-in-cupboard/deployment/README.md

 ```

-## Build Tensorflow Serving Container and for the gateway
+## Build Containers for Tensorflow Serving and Flask API Gateway

 Build the docker container for tensorflow serving:
 ```bash